 1. La Cantera, two great golf courses here, the Resort Course where the PGA Tour’s Valero Texas Open has been held, a Weiskopf/Morrish design from 1995.
 It is famous for its 80 foot quarry walls and fabulous tee shots next to the Superman Krypton Roller Coaster ride at Six Flags next door.
+The Palmer Course, designed by Arnold Palmer is a tight and hilly layout with a number of water features, and treacherous greens.

 2. The Quarry is where Keith Foster, the architect, got his recognition.
 It’s located just south of the San Antonio Airport, and is built, at least the back nine, in a former rock quarry.